rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    myself?
 Because it's the right thing to do.
 How many did I add?
    44 within six hours of sending the message.
 N the next day.
 Set my default signature to the subscription announcement.
 [3]  Add the occasional extra note for people I know or know of.
+Probably net gain: faster to do this en masse then to have to check each one when the ask.
+Checking is slow.
    [1] 563 to be exact.
    [2] Did you know that our mailer gets upset if you try to send email
        to more than 500 addresses at once?
 I didn't.
 But I learned.
 So